 Family Ties Parent & Youth Program

-Our Family Ties Program takes a holistic approach to serving adoptive, kinship, and foster families with children ages 2-18 through strategies that meet the needs of the family and focuses on their strengths.
+Our Family Ties Program takes a holistic approach to serving adoptive, kinship, and foster families through strategies that meet the needs of the family and focuses on their strengths.
 Through participating, parents discover the tools, knowledge, and support system they need to successfully parent their child(ren) and children feel safe, supported, and capable of developing healthy habits.
 The program includes one-on-one support, monthly groups, educational opportunities, peer network building, normalizing family social activities, information and referral, and personal advocacy.